SIMEXP/lab-documentation/source/tutorials/hpc.rst

 --------------------------

 It can be an hassle to debug code when using HPC: there is no default graphical forwarding for code editing or debugging.
-While it could be easier to use notebooks with an interactive node to debug some resssource intensive jobs, it is often better to have a combination of interactive/ non-interactive jobs with standard python files.
+While it could be easier to use notebooks with an interactive node to debug some resssource intensive jobs, it is often better to combine interactive/non-interactive jobs with standard python files.
 Here are the diffrents steps you should follow:

 1. Ask for an interactive node and test your job on a small data sample.
 If it completes with errors, debug your applicaton.